 Be creative but be consistent

-It’s never really about the data; it’s about the story behind the data.
-It’s about what the data means, why your audience needs to know it and why they should care.
+It’s about the story behind the data.
+What does the data mean?
+Why your audience needs to know it and why they should care?

 If you need help presenting data: